Supporting the Sandhills since 1981.

 Certified Mastectomy Fitter

-Rhonda Hall works with patients after they have had their breast removed and are completely healed.
+Rhonda Spivey works with patients after they have had their breast removed and are completely healed.
 In her words, “The patients obtain a breast form and a masectomy bra.
 The forms fit inside the bras (of which there are lots of options to choose from).

 A prosthetic breast form is not just for normalcy of appearance, but for equilibrium (to be balanced).
 The breast weight affects women’s shoulders and how they stand.
 So breast forms are made to match the shape and weight of the removed breast.”